 After 42 days of Hakomi training, participants will receive a Certificate of Completion of Training in the Hakomi Method.
 On completion of 42 days of training, a person can call him/herself an Advanced Student of Hakomi.
 The completion of 42 days of training meets the minimum requirement to allow a student to begin working towards Certification as a Hakomi Practitioner, if they wish.

 Certification as a Hakomi Practitioner is granted when a student has integrated and embodied a level of competence as a practitioner of Hakomi, as displayed in a videotaped session.
-We offer Deepening Skills days and individual supervision, working closely with students to support the continuation of their learning and application of the Hakomi Method.
+We offer Coaching Skills days and individual supervision, working closely with students to support the continuation of their learning and application of the Hakomi Method.